The Left Adjoint of Derived Parabolic Induction

 Let me briefly discuss why it is not immediate that $\RR i_M^G$ admits a left adjoint.
 It is well-known that the Jacquet-functor $\Rep_k(G)\to \Rep_k(M)$, $V\longmapsto V_U$, is left adjoint to $i_M^G$.
-The left derived functor of $(-)_U$ would be a promising candidate for the left adjoint of derived parabolic induction.
-Unfortunately, the category $\Rep_k(G)$ does not have enough projectives, since $\Char(k) = p$; in fact, cf.\ \cite[Rmk.~2.20]{Dupre-Kohlhaase.2021}, it has no non-zero projectives at all!
-Therefore, one cannot use projective resolutions to prove that the left derived functor exists, and it remains unclear whether the Jacquet-functor admits a left derived functor.
+The left derived functor of $(\pholder)_U$ would be a promising candidate for the left adjoint of derived parabolic induction.
+Unfortunately, the category $\Rep_k(G)$ does not have enough projectives, since $\Char(k) = p$.
+(It is a folklore conjecture that there exist no non-zero projectives at all; first evidence in this direction is contained in \cite[Rmk.~2.20]{Dupre-Kohlhaase.2023}, which proves the statement for compact $G$; see also \cite[Thm.~3.1]{Chirvasitu-Kanda.2023} for the more general statement about profinite groups.)
+Therefore, one cannot use projective resolutions to prove that the left derived functor exists.
 A second approach is to show that $\RR i_M^G$ commutes with arbitrary small products and to then use a variant of Brown representability to deduce the existence of a left adjoint.
 It is easy to show that $i_M^G$ preserves arbitrary products, but since products in $\D(M)$ and $\D(G)$ are not computed by taking products of representing complexes, it is not obvious that $\RR i_M^G$ should have the same property.

 In view of these concerns it was surprising that $\RR i_M^G$ does in fact commute with small products.
 The initial proof was rather technical and relied on an analysis of Hochschild--Serre spectral sequences associated with $K_P\cap U \trianglelefteq K_P$, where $K_P$ is a compact open subgroup of $P$, and analyzing how these behave with respect to restriction to smaller subgroups.
 The more conceptual proof presented here is by appealing to one of the main results of \cite{Balmer.2016}.
-The key ingredient is the observation that the derived functor $\RR\H^0(U\cap K_P,-)\colon \D(K_P)\to \D(K_P/U\cap K_P)$ preserves compact objects provided $K_P$ and $K_P/U\cap K_P$ are torsion-free.
+The key ingredient is the observation that the derived functor $\RR\H^0(U\cap K_P,\pholder)\colon \D(K_P)\to \D(K_P/U\cap K_P)$ preserves compact objects provided $K_P$ and $K_P/U\cap K_P$ are torsion-free.